Outrider305/Trident_Nevermore_Bed_Mount/README.md

 There is also now one mounting bracket for all Trident sizes and will reduce filament usage for larger Trident owners.
 The bracket includes mounting points for 3-slot Wago 221s to power the nevermores.
 Details below on how I powered my nevermores.
 I've included a Wago mount for regular Trident bed power connections.
 I've also left my older large Wago mount with space for extra 24V mods.

-## BOM (per each Nevermore)
+## BOM (per Nevermore)

 M5x8 screws x2

-M5 roll-in t-nut x2
+M5 roll-in t-nut/hammerhead nut x2

 M3x5x4 (Standard Voron size) Heatset Inserts x3

-M3x8 screws x3
+M3x8 screws x1

+M3x12 screws x2

 3-slot Wago 221s x2

+24 AWG wiring

-## Assembly
+## Assembly - WIP

-WIP
+1. Install and wire 5015 fans according to your preference.
+If using JST XH connectors, it must be connected before mounting the plenum on the bracket.

+2. Glue magnets in place on both plenum and cartridge bodies.

+3. Insert two M3 heatset inserts on mounting bracket and one at the rear of the plenum.

+4. Install 3-slot Wagos onto bracket (if you will use them).

+5. Mount bracket onto Trident bed extrusion with M5 screws, but don't fully tighten them.
+You can then adjust bracket positioning according to your bed size and cartridge size.

+6. Run additional 24V+ and 24V- wires through the Z chain to the Nevermore wagos.
+Details below.

 ## Power

-I wired my nevermores in parallel with a common +24V power source from the PSU to a wago.
-A single -24V signal wire can then be run from the MCU to a wago to control both Nevermores.
+I wired my nevermores in parallel with +24V power straight from the PSU to the bed wago and a single -24V signal wire from the MCU to a wago which controls both Nevermores.
 This method reduces the amount of added wires to the Trident bed chain.

 Trident_Bed_Wago_Large:
 - Top Row